jpparsons/s3upload/README.md

 * credentials file ~/.aws/credentials
 * environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY

-### Download the pre-compiles s3 binary for Mac OSX
+### Download the pre-compiled s3 binary for Mac OSX

 See the Releases section above to download the s3 commandline utility.
 Run
 ```